Creating and analyzing Heap Dumps is a standard for analyzing memory issues with JVM based programs. To do this, you have to:

 It's quite handy to create the virtual environment aka venv for a python project in the project folder itself.
 This means:

-No huge .virtualenvs folder in your home directory with a lot of envs which you will never use again (The one on this computer is 1.2 GB big although I do not work with many Python projects at all(!)).
-If you are done with a project and delete all local files, the corresponding environment will be gone with it.
+.virtualenvsfolder in your home directory with a lot of envs which you will never use again (The one on this computer is 1.2 GB big although I do not work with many Python projects at all(!)).
+If you are done with a project and delete all local files, the corresponding environment will be gone with it. - Pointing your editor/IDE to the current virtual env as well as deleting it is easy, because it is right there in the project root folder.

 TL;DR: There is only one way to install poetry proper and that is with the installer script provided by the project itself.